Long COVID is a real physical condition

 How can you help yourself?

-1. Preliminary research shows that it is important to get enough rest in the early days of your recovery.
+- Preliminary research shows that it is important to get enough rest in the early days of your recovery.
 When you feel tired, rest.
 Don’t push yourself to do exercise before you are ready.
-When you do feel like exercising only do gentle exercise with slow gradual increases.
+When you do feel like exercising, only do gentle exercise with slow gradual increases.
 This step is applicable for the first 2-4 months after your COVID illness.

-2. Get your hope back about recovery being possible by watching some of the movies on this website.
-Just knowing that there is an answer to long-COVID can help people to relax and calm their stress response and get a bit of a lift in energy levels.
+- Get your hope back about recovery being possible by watching some of the movies on this website.
+Just knowing that improvement and recovery may be possible can help people to relax and calm their stress response and get a bit of a lift in energy levels.

-5. If you are still feeling unwell after about 4 months you are likely to have slipped into the chronic illness zone rather than the acute zone.
-This is where it is now a good idea to look into attending the full four-day Switch programme to rewire your brain and body back into wellness.
+If you still feel unwell after about 4 months you are likely to have slipped into the chronic illness zone rather than the acute zone.
+This is where it is now a good idea to look into attending the full four-day Switch® programme to rewire your brain and body back into wellness.